argoproj/argo-rollouts/docs/plugins.md

 as well as what the plugin uses for locating its specific configuration on rollout or analysis resources.
 The name needs to be in the form of `<namespace>/<name>` and both <namespace> and <name> have a regular expression check that matches Github's requirements for `username/org` and `repository name`.
-This requirement is in place to help allow multiple creators of the same plugin type to exists such as `<org1>/nginx` and `<org2>/nginx`.
-These names could be based of the repo name such as `argoproj-labs/sample-rollouts-metric-plugin` but it is not a requirement.
+This requirement is in place to help allow multiple creators of the same plugin type to exist such as `<org1>/nginx` and `<org2>/nginx`.
+These names could be based of the repo name such as `argoproj-labs/rollouts-sample_prometheus-metric-plugin` but it is not a requirement.

 There will also be a standard for naming repositories under argoproj-labs in the form of `rollouts-<tool>-<type>-plugin` where `<type>` is say `metric`, or `trafficrouter` and `<tool>` is the software the plugin is for say nginx.